-This is my first report since my appointment as an Independent Non-Executive (INE) for Grant Thornton Ireland.
-The role is reflected in the objectives of the Code published by PSCAI in respect of the financial years of all Public Interest Entities (PIEs) commencing on or after 1 January 2013.
-The Code states that the involvement of INEs should enhance confidence in the public interest aspects of the firm's decision making, stakeholder dialogue and management of reputational risks, including those arising in the firm's businesses that are not otherwise effectively addressed by regulation.
+This is my second report since my appointment as an Independent Non-Executive (INE) of Grant Thornton Ireland.
+The role is reflected in the objectives of the Irish Audit Firm Governance Code (the Code) published by the Chartered Accountants Regulatory Board (CARB) in respect of the financial years of all Public Interest Entities (PIEs) commencing on or after 1 January 2013.
+The Code states that the involvement of Independent Non-Executives (INEs) should enhance confidence in the public interest aspects of the Firm's decision making, stakeholder dialogue and management of reputational risks, including those arising in the Firm's businesses that are not otherwise effectively addressed by regulation.